 Kesner is a structural engineer with over 25 years of professional experience.
 His specialties include evaluation of existing structures, nondestructive testing, corrosion evaluation, and repair / rehabilitation design.
 Kesner has received numerous awards for his contribution to the engineering profession, including the 2021 ACI Henry Kennedy Award and the 2020 ACI Delmar L. Bloem Award for contributions to the development of building codes for existing structures.
 He was previously awarded the ACI Young Member Award for Professional Achievement and co-awarded the ACI Construction Practice Award.

-An active participant in industry organizations, Kesner is a Fellow of the American Concrete Institute, a member of the American Society of Civil Engineers, and the International Concrete Repair Institute.
+An active participant in industry organizations, Kesner is a Fellow of the American Concrete Institute, a member of the American Society of Civil Engineers.
+Additionally, he is the International Concrete Repair Institute.
 He has authored/co-authored over 125 publications and presentations on a variety of structural engineering topics.
 He is a licensed Professional Engineer and Structural Engineer in several states.
-He received his PhD and MS degrees from Cornell University and his BSE degree from the University of Connecticut.
+Kesner received his PhD and MS degrees from Cornell University.
+He also earned his BSE degree from the University of Connecticut.

 About The ACI Foundation

-The ACI Foundation was established in 1989 to promote progress, innovation, and collaboration and is a wholly owned and operated non-profit subsidiary of the American Concrete Institute.
+The ACI Foundation began in 1989 to promote progress, innovation, and collaboration.
+It is a wholly-owned and operated non-profit subsidiary of the American Concrete Institute.
 Three councils make up the ACI Foundation; the Concrete Innovation Council, which identifies technologies and innovations and helps to implement when appropriate; the Concrete Research Council, which funds and assists in the research of new concrete technologies; and the Scholarship Council which facilitates student fellowships and scholarships.